Martine Laberge from CBC Radio-Canada shot this video from a Helicopter, the day after the flood.

 The Plumbers Union gives a Very Generous Donation $25,000 (Province will match it 2 to 1) Total donation will be $75,000.
 Dec 5, 2012 update by Shirley Mills.

 Dec 12 - Another GENEROUS donation!
 Our Web site and email Hosting for 2013 - Donated by Bruce MacKay & Razyr Networks.
 Thank you so much for caring!!
-We received donations from Ron G, Doug L, and Hartley W!
+We received donations from Ron G, Doug L, Hartley W., Linda & George Z, Bob & Ann P., and Marc C.!
 The donations have been given to the "Wawa Disaster Relief Fund" and the Province will match it 2 to 1!
+Thank you!
 Thank you!